tud-cor/coppeliasim_ros_services/README.md

 * Download this package in the _src_ folder of your ROS workspace
 * Compile the package
 * Copy the generated file "..devel/lib/libsimExtRosServices.so" to coppeliasim main folder
-* Run ros master using Roscore
+* Run ros master using roscore
 * Start Coppeliasim
 * List all available services